Mirvaso Side Effects

 Applies to brimonidine topical: topical application gel/jelly

-Along with its needed effects, brimonidine topical (the active ingredient contained in Mirvaso) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by brimonidine topical (the active ingredient contained in Mirvaso).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking brimonidine topical:More common
+You should check with your doctor immediately if any of these side effects occur when taking brimonidine topical:More common:

 - Flushing or redness of the skin